Sophokles187/data-cards/README.md

 <details>
 <summary><b>Dense Preset</b> - Maximum information density with 6 columns (click to expand)</summary>

 Ideal for maximum information density with many items.
-Features smaller cards with minimal spacing, reduced font sizes, and 6 columns by default.
+Features smaller cards with minimal spacing, small font size (automatically uses the 'small' font size setting), and 6 columns by default.

 You can override the default column count for any preset by adding the `columns` setting to your code block: